 Application Deadline: Nov 15, 2018

-The International Max Planck Research School for Intelligent Systems (IMPRS-IS) is now hiring our 2019 generation of Ph.D. students.
+The International Max Planck Research School for Intelligent Systems is now hiring our 2019 generation of Ph.D. students.
 They will contribute to world-leading research in areas such as machine learning, computer vision, robot dynamics and control, micro- and nano-robotics, and haptics.

 Eshed Ohn-Bar from CMU receives Humboldt Fellowship and will join AVG in December as a post-doctoral researcher!

 Am 1.
 März begann Geiger die Professur für "Learning-based Computer Vision" an der über 500 Jahre alten, renommierten Universität Tübingen.
 Geiger leitet weiterhin eine Forschungsgruppe am MPI-IS in Tübingen.

 Andreas GTC Europe talk on Deep Models for 3D Reconstruction is now available.